source-data/debatebox/README.md

-GPT-driven simluation of a debate between multiple AI agents
+GPT-driven simulation of a debate between multiple AI agents
 ===

 # Introduction